nomis/hacklab-policies/activities/ipv4_addresses.rst

 Members may transfer their allocation of 1 IPv4 address to another member who does not have an allocation.
 Allocations may not be transferred unless the exhaustion condition above is met.
-Allocations may not be transferred if the member's allocation is currently fulfilled with an assignment (it must result in the assignment being moved).
+Allocations may not be transferred unless the member's allocation is currently fulfilled with an assignment (it must result in the assignment being moved).